Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Algorithm design

 By \Cref{lemma:difference_to_derivative} in the appendix, \Cref{thm:ub_burnincost_formal} implies the integral form of \Cref{inftheorem:integral_ub}.
-Moreover, an inspection of the proof reveals that using $\widetilde{O}(\sum_{i=1}^{k} \varepsilon_i^{-2} )$ samples gives an action $a_k$ with $\jiao{\theta^\star, a_k}\ge 2\sqrt{k/d}$, and this implies the learning trajectory upper bound in \Cref{thm:learning_trajectory}.
+Moreover, an inspection of the proof reveals that using $\widetilde{O}(\sum_{i=1}^{k} \varepsilon_i^{-2} )$ samples gives an action $a_k$ with $\jiao{\theta^\star, a_k}\ge \sqrt{k/d}$, and this implies the learning trajectory upper bound in \Cref{thm:learning_trajectory}.

-The proof of \Cref{thm:ub_burnincost_formal} is presented in the rest of this section.
-First, we detail the certification algorithms \iaht and \gaht in the next few subsections, and analyze their performances.
-Second, we analyze the overall algorithm and prove the correctness and the sample complexity upper bound.
+The remainder of this section is organized as follows.
+In \Cref{subsec:iaht} and \ref{subsec:gaht}, we detail the certification algorithms \iaht and \gaht\!\!, and analyze their performances. \Cref{subsec:agnostic_alg} modifies Algorithm \ref{alg:burn-in} to make it \emph{agnostic} to the knowledge of $f$, such that the same upper bound in Theorem \ref{thm:ub_burnincost_formal} could be achieved by an algorithm without the knowledge of $f$.
+The proofs of the correctness and the sample complexity upper bounds for these algorithms are deferred to the appendix.